christophsax/seasonal/README.md

 ### Installation

-To install directly from github, use the devtools package:

-    require(devtools)
-    install_github('seasonal', 'christophsax')

 **seasonal** does not includes the binary executables of X-13ARIMA-SEATS.
 They need to be installed separately from [here][census_win] (Windows) or [here][census_linux]  (Linux).
 Make sure you download the standard and not the html verision.
-My own compilation for Mac OS-X can be obtained [up on request](mailto:christoph.sax@gmail.com).
+My own compilation for Mac OS-X can be obtained [up on request](mailto:c.sax@seco.admin.ch).

-As a first step, you need to tell **seasonal** where to find the binary executables of X-13ARIMA-SEATS, by setting the specific environmental variable `X13_PATH`.
+Download the file, unzip it and copy it to the desired location in your file system.
+Next, you need to tell **seasonal** where to find the binary executables of X-13ARIMA-SEATS, by setting the specific environmental variable `X13_PATH`.
 This may be done during your active session in R:

-    Sys.setenv(X13_PATH = "YOUR_X13_DIRECTORY" )
+    Sys.setenv(X13_PATH = "YOUR_X13_DIRECTORY")

 Exchange `YOUR_X13_DIRECTORY` with the path to your installation of X-13ARIMA-SEATS.
 Note that the Windows path `C:\something\somemore` has to be entered UNIX-like `C:/something/somemore` or `C:\\something\\somemore`.
+You can always check your installation with:

+    checkX13()

-If you want to set the environmental variable permanently, you may do so by adding it tho the `Renviron.site` file, which is located in the `etc` subdirectory of your R home directory (use `R.home()` in R to reveal it).
-It does not exist by default; you have to create it in this case.
-Add the following line to  `Renviron.site` using your favorite text editor:
+If you want to set the environmental variable permanently, you may do so by adding it tho the `Renviron.site` file, which is located in the `etc` subdirectory of your R home directory (use `R.home()` in R to reveal the home directory). `Renviron.site` does not exist by default; if not, you have to create a simple text file with the name `Renviron.site`.
+Add the following line to the file using your favorite text editor:

     X13_PATH = YOUR_PATH_TO_X13

-Alternatively, use the terminal both on Windows and UNIX systems (changing directories in Windows requires `\` instead of `/`):
+Alternatively, use the terminal/command prompt both on UNIX systems and on Windows (on Windows, the `cd` command requires `\` instead of `/`):

     cd YOUR_R_HOME_DIRECTORY/etc
     echo X13_PATH = YOUR_PATH_TO_X13 >> Renviron.site

-There are more ways to set an environmental variable permanently, see `?Startup`.
+There are other ways to set an environmental variable permanently in R, see `?Startup`.

 ### Getting started